devtron-labs/devtron/docs/user-guide/global-configurations/chart-repo.md

 ### Note:

 You can enable and disable your chart repository setting.
-If you enable it, then you will be able to see that enabled chart in `Discover` serction of `Chart Store`.
+If you enable it, then you will be able to see that enabled chart in `Discover` section of `Chart Store`.

 ![](../../.gitbook/assets/gc-chart-list.png)